daurnimator/lua-spawn/README.md

 Currently only works on POSIXy systems, but the high level module should be portable to Windows; someone just needs to put the work in.

+## Installation

+It's recommended to install lua-spawn by using [luarocks](https://luarocks.org/).
+This will automatically install run-time lua dependencies for you.

+    $ luarocks install spawn

 ## Rationale

 Spawning a new child program from a lua script is surprisingly hard.